 There was plenty of time to look around and speculate about the nature of the traffic stoppage.
 Since we’ve experienced an unusually wet October, setting new records for rainfall and cloud cover density, landslides are an unfortunate hazard in this mountainous country.

-It almost tumbles out of the frame and is as wet and blurry as everything else this afternoon.
-It appears to be a cross with a crown fashioned out of a gear wheel (or brake disk of a Formula 1 car?) with a bike chain curving partway around the crown, it’s long end dangling off over the cross bar.
+It almost tumbled out of the picture frame and was as wet and blurry as everything else that afternoon.
+It appeared to be a wooden cross with a crown fashioned out of a gear wheel (or brake disk of a Formula 1 car?) with a bike chain curving partway around the crown, it’s long end dangling off over the crossbar.
 Of course, it could also just be a figment of my imagination.

 As it happens, the world’s hardest and most prestigious cross country bike race will be held on November 2 through 5 this year.
 The ‘Ruta de los Conquistadores’ is tougher and more dangerous than any bike race should ever be.
-A petition for grace and support, as this might be one, is well needed.
+This wayside shrine could be a petition for grace and support for the riders, something well needed for the Ruta.
 On the other hand, someone living along this road may have witnessed more accidents than was bearable and created a memorial.